Writing a great CV is important to every job search…

-With an awesome CV you can communicate your skills and experience to a potential employer.
-If you’re clever, you’ll have adapted your CV for specific jobs ensuring you highlight the relevant experience you have had in line with that specified in the job advert / description.
-But the first step is just to create a great generic CV which can be used for all occasions, whether a job opportunity or other.
+With an awesome CV, you can communicate your skills and experience to a potential employer.
+If you’re clever, you’ll have adapted your CV for specific jobs ensuring you highlight the relevant experience in line with that specified in the job advert.
+But, the first step is to create a great generic CV that can be used for all occasions, whether a job opportunity or other.

-According to Robert Meier, President of Job Market Experts “98% of job seekers are eliminated at the initial resume screening and only the “Top 2%” of candidates make it to the interview”.
-It’s statistics like these which spur me on to share knowledge on how to write a great CV.
+According to Robert Meier, President of Job Market Experts ‘98% of job seekers are eliminated at the initial resume screening and only the top 2% of candidates make it to the interview’.
+It’s statistics like these that spur me on to share knowledge on how to write a great CV.

-CV’s are subjective and everyone has an opinion on what they should / should not look like.
-Over the years we’ve developed a recipe which seems to cover all levels of experience, seniority and industry sectors.
+CVs are subjective and everyone has an opinion on what they should / should not look like.
+Over the years we’ve developed a recipe that seems to cover all levels of experience, seniority and industry sectors.

-Firstly, the CV needs to be headed up with your Contact details: Contact Details: name, address (town and country if you prefer), mobile and email – along with website/blog if you run one.
+Firstly, the CV needs to be headed up with your Contact information: Contact Details: name, address, mobile and email along with website/blog if you run one.
 We tend to put this centred in the header at the top of a page.
 It is essential you have your contact details.
 I can’t tell you how frustrating it is to have a CV with no telephone number!